 If your dental bridges move when you touch them, your bite becomes misaligned, and your teeth and gum become painful, it may be because your dental bridge has become loose.
 You may also fracture a prepared tooth if too much pressure is exerted on your bridge.

-If this happens, your best option is to visit Kevin Kay DDS Family & Cosmetic Dentistry.
+If this happens, your best option is to visit Kevin Kay DDS Comprehensive Family Dentistry.
 Call us at (425) 738-8476 to secure an urgent appointment and get your dental issues fixed.